A. The costs for 2016-2017 follow.

 A. According to federal regulations, an unmarried undergraduate student under age 24 will be considered dependent unless you are a veteran or on active duty for purposes other than training, an orphan, a ward of the court or in foster care, an emancipated minor or in legal guardianship as determined by a court in your state of residence, have dependents of your own, you have been determined to be an unaccompanied youth who was homeless by your high school/director of an emergency shelter or transitional housing program funded by HUD/director of a runaway or homeless youth basic center or transitional living program, or you can clearly document in writing (and have 2 adults who know you do the same) that you have been self-supporting for an extended period of time due to parental abuse or neglect.
 Please be aware that Bucknell does not offer institutional aid to students who simply consider themselves to be independent but do not qualify for one of the above conditions.
 The Office of Financial Aid receives very few requests for independent status since the circumstances are so serious, and approval is rare.

-Once a student has been selected to participate in the Yellow Ribbon Program at Bucknell University, the student will remain eligible as long as each of the following has been met: Bucknell continues to participate in the Yellow Ribbon Program, the student remains in good academic standing, and the student has remaining VA entitlement.
+Upon being selected to participate in the Yellow Ribbon Program at Bucknell, you will remain eligible as long as Bucknell continues to participate in the Yellow Ribbon Program, you remain in good academic standing, and you still have remaining VA entitlement.

 A. The student's custodial parent must complete the CSS PROFILE, including financial data about his/her spouse.
 In addition, the non-custodial parent (and spouse) must complete the Bucknell University Non-Custodial Parent's Form.